 Department and Faculty

-Many prominent professors visit Mayo Clinic each year.
-They present their work during morning and late afternoon lectures.
+Many prominent professors visit Mayo Clinic each year and present their work during lectures.
 Fellows are encouraged to take full advantage of these opportunities to interact with experts from other academic centers and are relieved from clinical assignments to do so.